canonical/rust-best-practices/best-practices.md

 ## Tuple population

-Tuples are most easily read when they are short as once line-breaks occur, the structure being created starts to get harder to see.
+Tuples are most easily read when they are short as once line-breaks occur, the structure being created gets harder to discern.
 Keep things visually simple—if the formatter chooses to break tuple population into multiple lines, instead introduce new `let` declarations to move computation away from the tuple population.

 ✅ Do this: